ShishirRmc/machine-learning-journey/README.md

 6. [Reflections](#reflections)

 ### Roadmap
-This section outlines a structured approach to mastering machine learning, including foundational concepts, essential programming skills, and advanced topics like deep learning and reinforcement learning.
+This section outlines a structured approach to mastering machine learning, including foundational concepts, essential programming skills, and advanced topics like deep learning, AI and data science.

 ### Course Notes
 Here, you will find notes from the machine learning course I completed, along with additional insights from other resources.
 Topics include: